 Wichtiger Hinweis

-Dechsendorfer Pond
+Dechsendorf Pond

-Stand: 23.06.2026
+Stand: 15.07.2026

 The Dechsendorfer Weiher recreational area is a popular destination for residents of Erlangen and the surrounding area, especially in the summer.

 Caution!
-Oak Processionary Moth!
+Oak processionary moth!

 The oak processionary moth has been observed with increasing frequency in the Dechsendorfer Weiher recreational area.
 The oak processionary moth (Thaumetopoea processionea L.) is found on English oak, sessile oak, and American red oak.
 It tends to proliferate in large numbers, especially during dry years, preferring open oak forests, forest edges, and isolated trees in warm, dry regions or years.
 The caterpillars live in nests woven from leaves and twigs.
 In the evening, they march in long lines up into the tree crowns to feed.
 The caterpillars’ toxic hairs can trigger allergic reactions.
 Experts therefore advise against touching the caterpillars or their webs and recommend keeping children away in particular.